Marilyn Wolf: Recognition

 and in 2001 she was elected as a Fellow of the Association for Computing Machinery "for contributions to embedded computing."
+In 2018, Marilyn Wolf became a literal action figure.
+As part of a project to encourage girls in STEM, she was featured in a collection of figurines of prominent female scientists and engineers.
 She received the IEEE Computer Society Harry H. Goode Memorial Award in 2019 for contributions to embedded, hardware-software co-design, and real-time computer vision systems.
 She received the IEEE Leon K. Kirchmayer Graduate Teaching Award in 2022 for her inspirational teaching of graduate students.